drojilla/katas-php/README.md

 To get started you should clone this repo.

-Then got to the kata's folder you want to practice ( repeats this operation for any kata you like to practice ).
+Then got to the kata's folder you want to practice ( for example fizz-buzz kata).

+Repeats this operation for any kata you like to practice.

 Uses **make install** for install composer dependencies.